-Last Update: January 2016
+Last Update: April 2018

 The shrimp fishery on the northwest Pacific coast of Mexico, including the Gulf of California (GoC), ranks as the most important in México.
 It has the highest economic value of landings and contains the largest number of vessels and the greatest number of direct jobs.
-It ranks in third place in terms of volume with annual landings of approximately 40,000 tons—most of which is imported to the US market during a season that begins in September and runs through March.
+It ranks in third place in terms of volume, with annual landings of approximately 40,000 tons—most of which is imported to the US market during a season that begins in September and runs through March.
 Much of the Gulf of California shrimp fishery has made improvements in sustainability over the last 10 years, including stocks and bycatch monitoring, fishing effort reduction, area closures, fishery regulations, enforcement, and compliance; but there are still areas for improvement.

 2018 Supply Chain Roundtable Participants:

 Delta Blue Aquaculture